MohammedRashad/Crypto-Copy-Trader/README.md

 Copy trading tool for cryptocurrencies - written in Python & Flask
 <br/> Makes you copy high-performing masters without doing any effort

+Disclaimer : this is a hobby project not intended for commercial use, and is provided as-is without warranty or liability. capital at risk.

 # Intro
 bot used to make a mass buying or selling of identical bots to do basic copy trading.